-The Water Resource Management Authority (WRMA) is a state corporation under the Ministry of Water and Irrigation established under the Water Act 2002 and charged with being the lead agency in water resources management.
+The Water Resource Management Authority (WRMA) is a state corporation under the Ministry of Environment, Water and Natural Resources established under the Water Act 2002 and charged with being the lead agency in water resources management.

 The Authority shall have the following powers and functions:—

 - to develop principles, guidelines and procedures for the allocation of water resources;